smrey/snippets/README.md

 ### Required input files
 The Illumina SampleSheet.csv with the desired project identifier for BaseSpace in the Experiment Name field.
 Fastq pairs (read 1 and read 2) for each the samples.
-A text file containing the names of samples

 A text file called "not_bs_samples.txt" containing the names of any samples on the Illumina SampleSheet.csv for which analysis in BaseSpace with the SMP2 app is not required.
-This should be placed in the same location as the script is run as the script.
 This should be placed in the same location as the script is run as the script.

 An optional text file containing tumour normal pairs in the format <tumour_sample_id> <tab> <blood_sample_id> with each pair on a new line.
 This is required if the arrangement of samples in the Illumina SampleSheet.csv does not match the expected